kean/Nuke/Demo/README.md

 ```
 Demo
 ├── App              The app, the catalog and Lab menus, the screen registry, and the launch arguments
-├── Essentials       ImagePipeline, LazyImage, and the image views
+├── Essentials       Getting Started, ImagePipeline, LazyImage, and the image views
 ├── Requests         Request options, thumbnails, priority, and coalescing
 ├── Processing       Processors, image formats, and progressive decoding
 ├── Caching          Caching, prefetching, and resumable downloads